Research Summary

 In the presence of parametric and model form uncertainty, quantifying and managing uncertainties is key for decision makers and engineers.
 One aspect of this area focuses on computing statistical information such as mean and variance, or other information about the distribution of quantities of interest, such as coherent risk measures (CVaR, buffered probabilities, see [J20]).
 Traditionally, this would often require a large number of expensive model evaluations, rendering high-fidelity models infeasible to be used for this task.
 Multifidelity UQ leverages information from models of varying fidelity and computational cost to efficiently solve the UQ task at hand.
 Such methods are attractive as they move most of the computational work to lower fidelity models and decrease the number of expensive high-fidelity model evaluations.
 In this area, our research connects often with reduced-order modeling and more generally statistical surrogate modeling, as follows:

-• Bayesian Inference: The Bayesian perspective to inference starts with an intitial belief state and updates this belief as new information becomes available.
-These updates require a model evaluation --- which again can be very expensive.
-We have worked on Bayesian Inference and multimodel inference in the context of systems biology ([J24, PP02]), composite failure modeling ([J28]), solar wind modeling ([J30]) and Bayesian model learning of Hamiltonian systems ([J40, C10]).
+• Bayesian Uncertainty Quantification: The Bayesian perspective to inference starts with an intitial belief state and updates this belief as new information becomes available.
+These updates require many model evaluations, which are expensive for PDE models.
+Our group has worked on Bayesian and multimodel inference in the context of systems biology ([J24, J46, J49]), composite failure modeling ([J28]), space weather ([J30]) and Bayesian model learning of Hamiltonian systems ([J40, C10]).

-• We have embedded this quantified parametric uncertainty in reliability-based design optimization (RBDO) and design under uncertainty.
-There, multifidelity approaches save orders of magnitudes of computational cost when evaluating probabilistic constraints within the design optimization loop.
-Moreover, work on reusing information from past design iterations has also helped reduce the computational cost of RBDO.
+• Design Under Uncertainty: Besides risk measures, sometimes reliability thresholds and mean and variance reduction may sometimes be the preferable way to formulate a DUU problem.
+There, multifidelity approaches save orders of magnitudes of computational cost when evaluating probabilistic constraints within the design optimization loop, see ([J43]).
+Moreover, work on reusing information from past design iterations has also helped reduce the computational cost of RBDO ([J13]).

 image